joyingwol/CYLview1.0.600/README.md

 ## Contents

 - Complete Windows program directory of **CYLview v1.0.600**
-- No installer, no updater, no modifications
+- No installer, no modifications

 This repository does **not** contain source code.